isomerpages/nlb-mobile-guide/pages/Seniors.md

 <p><h2>More Tips</h2></p>

 <p><h5>How to Tell When It's Fake News</h5></p>
-<a href="https://sure.nlb.gov.sg/resources/audience/seniors/combating-fake-news" target="_blank" rel="noopener">This page from the National Library's information literacy team</a>  has clear guides on the telltale signs of fake news.
+<p><a href="https://sure.nlb.gov.sg/resources/audience/seniors/combating-fake-news" target="_blank" rel="noopener">This page from the National Library's information literacy team</a>  has clear guides on the telltale signs of fake news.</p>

 <p><h5>Be Savvy and Safe when you Go Digital</h5></p>